retobuergisser/homepage/content/project/sunshine/index.md

 ### Current Working Papers

-* Sunshine States in World Markets: Tourism-Led Growth in EMU’s Southern Periphery (with Donato Di Carlo)
+* Market-Based Stabilization in the EMU: The Rise of Tourism-Led Growth in Europe's Southern Periphery (with Donato Di Carlo)